pasichnichenko/nagios-plugins/README.md

 nagios-plugins
 ==============

-Nagios Plugins I developed and maintaining for my own use.
+Nagios Plugins collected all over the world, fixed for my own needs.